 About 72 percent of the Kingdom is covered with forests, 7 percent with year-round snow and glaciers, nearly 3 percent is cultivated or agriculture areas and 4 percent as meadows and pastures.
 The rest of the land is either barren, rocky or scrubland.

 Talking in geomorphologic terms, Bhutan is distinctively divisible into three lateral zones from South to North.
 Incidentally, this zonation is more or less applicable to meteorological, ethnographical and geographical divisions of the country.

 The Great Himalaya

 Extending from Mt.
-Chomolhari (7,314m) in the West to Kulha Gangri (7,554m) near the center point of the northern border between Tibet and Bhutan, this region is virtually a snow-wilderness zone where almost 20% of the land is under perpetual snow.
+Chomolhari (7,314m) in the West to 7,570m Gangkhar Puensum near the Center point of the northern border between Tibet and Bhutan, this region is virtually a snow-wilderness zone where almost 20% of the land is under perpetual snow.
 This zone is represented by alpine meadows and perpetually snow bound high summit of the Great Himalayan range.